-If you have questions such as “what is malt flour” or “how to use malt flour in bread?” this guide is for you.
+If you have questions such as “What is malt flour” or “How to use malt flour in bread?” this guide is for you.

 Malt flour is made from malting barley.
 Barley grain is harvested and left to sprout in water.
 After the barley has sprouted, it is then dried.
 Once the grains have dried out, they are ground into a powder and packaged as malt flour.